NVIDIA Corporation

 Attorney-Client Relationship

 All attorneys are subject to the authority of the state Supreme Court and the state bar association of the state(s) where they are licensed to practice.
-The Member has the unrestricted right to choose an attorney.
-The Member’s relationship with an attorney is privileged and strictly confidential.
-We will not interfere in the attorney-client relationship or in the attorney’s independent exercise of his or her professional judgment.
+The Member/Covered Family Member has the unrestricted right to choose an attorney.
+The Member’s/Covered Family Member’s relationship with an attorney is privileged and strictly confidential.
+We will not interfere in the attorney-client relationship or in the attorney’s independent exercise of their professional judgment.
 Participating Attorneys are not certified specialists.
 Participating Attorneys are not agents or employees of either the Legal Plan Administrator or Us.

-The Member shall authorize the Participating Attorney to provide the Legal Plan Administrator with information and supporting documentation on the number and type of services provided to the Member.
+The Member/Covered Family Member shall authorize the Participating Attorney to provide the Legal Plan Administrator with information and supporting documentation on the number and type of services provided.

 Non-Participating Attorney Services

-If the Member already has an attorney, the Member may prefer to use her/him as a Non-Participating Attorney.
-To do so, the Member must first contact the Member Service Center and notify the representative of his/her intention to use a Non-Participating Attorney for a Covered Service.
+If the Member/Covered Family Member already has an attorney, they may prefer to use them as a Non-Participating Attorney.
+To do so, the Member must first contact the Member Service Center and notify the representative of their intention to use a Non-Participating Attorney for a Covered Service.
 The Member Service Center will send the Member a claim form which must be completed and returned in order to request reimbursement.
 The Member’s reimbursement will be based on the reimbursement schedule shown under the Non-Participating Attorney column of the Schedule of Benefits.
-If a Member has a Non-Participating Attorney he or she would prefer to work with, the Legal Plan Administrator may elect to offer to negotiate with the attorney on behalf of the Member, but cannot guarantee the Non-Participating Attorney will accept the Plan Discounted Rate.
+If a Member/Covered Family Member has a Non-Participating Attorney they would prefer to work with, the Legal Plan Administrator may elect to offer to negotiate with the attorney on their behalf, but cannot guarantee the Non-Participating Attorney will accept the Plan Discounted Rate.

 Subrogation and Coordination of Benefits